🔥

 Background

-Run the following command to confirm the Xcode toolchain information:
+Run the following command in your terminal to confirm the installation path of Xcode and the Swift version:

 Bash